This post contains affiliate links. Please see our disclosure policy.

 Strawberry Compote comes together in minutes with just 5 ingredients and is a versatile topping for so many sweet treats!
 Enjoy it as a topping for cheesecake, spoon it over a bowl of vanilla ice cream, or serve it with slices of pound cake.
 It’s the perfect way to elevate any dessert!

-Why you’ll love this Strawberry Compote recipe:
+Why you’ll love Strawberry Compote:

 - Luscious Strawberry Sauce – This strawberry sauce is packed with incredible strawberry flavor, and is enhanced by the hint of lemon.